Cross Domain Early Crop Mapping using CropSTGAN: Methodology

 \subsubsection{\bf Training stop criteria based on the Total Loss}

-In the evaluation of CycleGAN, it is common practice to assess the model's performance on paired datasets, even though the model is trained without explicitly using paired data.
-However, in the case of CropGAN, there are no paired datasets available for evaluation due to the lack of labelled data in the target domain.
-This poses a challenge in evaluating the model's performance using traditional paired dataset evaluation metrics.

-To overcome this limitation, the total loss is employed as an evaluation metric.
-After the GropGAN network has reached a stable state for the training process after several training epochs, the model is selected associated with the smallest total loss.
+The total loss is employed as an evaluation metric.
+After the GropSTGAN network has reached a stable state for the training process after several training epochs, the model is selected associated with the smallest total loss.
 This particular model is then designated as our well-trained model.

-This approach allows us to tackle the absence of paired datasets for evaluation in CropGAN and obtain an objective measure of the model's performance.
+This approach allows us to tackle the absence of paired datasets for evaluation in CropSTGAN and obtain an objective measure of the model's performance.